mcrrobinson/API-WebAPI-Template/README.md

 A template of communication between API and Web server in GoLang.

 ## Windows
-You'll need GoLang, to install it for linux follow the article here. https://golang.org/doc/install
+You'll need GoLang, to install it for linux follow the article here:

+https://golang.org/doc/install

 > :warning: **Assuming you're in the root folder of the repository.**